Conversation Topics

 … communism is so paradoxical that it is not possible to describe it fully… It is difficult to decide what to talk about and what to put aside as non-essential.

-You can find out more about Nikola and his memories of the communist regime and Belene camp by scrolling up and asking him a question.
+You can find out more about Nikola and his memories of the communist regime and the Belene camp by scrolling up and asking him a question.

 ———

-There Are No Oases In The Red Desert by Nikola Daskalov – Ciela Publishers, 2014; the website https://comdos.bg ; interview from the “Oral archive” of the Institute for History of the Recent Past”; photo story “Histories from Belene” available at:
+Sources: Daskalov, Nikola, There Are No Oases In The Red Desert, Ciela Publishing House, 2014; interview from the Oral History archive of the Institute for the Study of the Recent Past”; photo story Histories from Belene available at:

 … communism is so paradoxical that it is not possible to describe it fully… It is difficult to decide what to talk about and what to put aside as non-essential.